auth0-training/auth0-training.github.io/README.md

 Sometimes your application won't launch correctly because you don't have a configuration set up in a `.env` file.
 The `.env` file is created by the Auth0 Labs extension, but it will only be created if you are logged in to the correct tenant (See: [*I signed into the wrong tenant*](#i-signed-into-the-wrong-auth0-tenant)) and you have named your application exactly as instructed by the lab.

-If you already have a `.env` correctly configured with the expected values, you may just need to allow your application more time to launch.
+If you already have a `.env` correctly configured with the expected values with the correct tenant, you may just need to allow your application more time to launch.
 You can check the status by going to the Debug Console.

 In order to re-run the command that will create the `.env` file, open VSCode’s Command Palette (CMD+SHIFT+P on Mac or CTRL+SHIFT+P on Windows), type in **Auth0**, and select **Auth0: Configure Local Environment**.